megancostello/Amazon-Scraping/README.md

 ## **Potential Improvement Ideas:**
 - add a timestamp for each row
 - add email alerts when a variation is incorrect (red highlighted cell)
+- periodically run scraper.py to check for broken variations